hubertli1991/Picturegram/README.md

 [Picturegram] (picture-gram.herokuapp.com)

 Picturegram is a full-stack web application inspired by Instagram.
-It's backend was built on Ruby on Rails and uses React.js with a Flux architectural framework for its frontend.
+It's back-end was built on Ruby on Rails and uses React.js with a Flux architectural framework for its front-end.

-## Features and Implementation

-### Single Page App

-Picturegram is a single page app where all data is delivered on one static page.
-The root page listens to the 'SessionController' in the back end by invoking the 'currentUserHasBeenFetched()' method.

 ##Minimum Viable Product
 Picturegram is a web application inspired by Instagram that will be build using Ruby on Rails and React.js.
 By the end of Week 9, this app will, at a minimum, satisfy the following criteria: